Azora, the Daughter of Montezuma

 Azora, The Daughter of Montezuma is a 1917 opera in three acts by American composer Henry Kimball Hadley to a libretto in English by author David Stevens.

 Synopsis

-The story takes place at the time of the conquest of the Aztecs by Cortez.
+The story takes place at the time of the conquest of the Aztecs by Cortés.
 Xalca, the Tlascalan prince, and Ramatzin, general of Montezuma's army, vie for the hand of Montezuma's daughter Azora; the former having prevailed, Montezuma condemns the lovers to death.
 In a scene set at dawn in a cavern, all gather by the sacrificial stone, but before the execution can proceed Cortez and his priests appear, and the lovers are set free.